soulwing/wildfly-jgroups-aws-ping/README.md

   </protocol>
 ```

-You may also need to make the JGroups module available to your application, by adding
+You will also need to make the JGroups module available to your application, by adding
 module `org.jgroups.aws:awsping` as a dependency in `jboss-deployment-structure.xml`.